tejaswi-abburi1083/ISBI2026-TransARMARecon/README.md

 https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/Atlases
 ```
 ## Dataset Acknowledgment
-Data used in the preparation of this article were obtained from the Alzheimer's Disease Neuroimaging Initiative (ADNI) database (adni.loni.usc.edu).
-As such, the investigators within the ADNI contributed to the design and implementation of ADNI and/or provided data but did not participate in analysis or writing of this report.
+Data used in the preparation of this work were obtained from the following sources:

+Alzheimer’s Disease Neuroimaging Initiative (ADNI) database (adni.loni.usc.edu).
+The investigators within the ADNI contributed to the design and implementation of ADNI and/or provided data but did not participate in the analysis or writing of this report.

+Neuroimaging in Frontotemporal Dementia (NIFD) database (ida.loni.usc.edu).
+The NIFD investigators contributed to the acquisition and sharing of data but were not involved in the analysis or interpretation presented in this work.